 MXV-Index |

 At the end of the first trading session of the week, the green color dominated the metal price chart.
 For precious metals, the price of silver continued to increase from the previous weekend sessions, increasing by 1.72% to 30.58 USD/ounce.
-On the contrary, the price of platinum turned to decrease by nearly 0.6%.
+On the contrary, the price of platinum turned down by nearly 0.6%.

 Metal price list |

 The price of precious metals silver and platinum immediately rebounded sharply.
-However, platinum prices still ended the session in the red because the increase could not offset the sharp decline in prices earlier.
-Moreover, the USD gradually regained its strength towards the end of the session after President-elect Donald Trump denied that he would implement a less drastic tariff policy than previously announced.
+However, the price of platinum still ended the session in the red because the increase could not offset the sharp decline in the price of the previous session.
+Moreover, towards the end of the session, the USD gradually regained its strength after President-elect Donald Trump denied that he would apply a less drastic tariff policy than previously announced.

 Copper prices also benefited from China’s signal of continued economic stimulus late last week, including both fiscal and monetary stimulus.
 Specifically, an official at the National Development and Reform Commission (NDRC) said China will increase funding from the sale of ultra-long-term treasury bonds in 2025 to boost business investment and consumer spending.
-In addition, the People’s Bank of China (PBOC) said the PBOC will increase financial support for technological development and stimulate consumption, while reaffirming that it will lower interest rates and reserve requirement ratios (RRR) at appropriate times to boost growth.
+In addition, the People’s Bank of China (PBOC) said the PBOC will increase financial support for technology development and stimulate consumption, while reaffirming that it will lower interest rates and reserve requirement ratios (RRR) at appropriate times to boost growth.

 Soybean prices recorded a slight increase